bokeh/bokeh/README.md

 ## Installation

-To install Bokeh and its required dependencies using using `pip`, enter the following command at a Bash or Windows command prompt:
+To install Bokeh and its required dependencies using `pip`, enter the following command at a Bash or Windows command prompt:
 ```
 pip install bokeh
 ```